CleverRaven/Cataclysm-DDA/data/mods/Dark-Skies-Above/README.md

 # Meta
 Being a conversion mod, this mod won't work with most other mods.
 Likewise, tileset support is probably going to be patchy, however I'll be making good use of looks_like for your viewing pleasure.

-## Installing
-This mod should be in repo with the base game, however my personal repository will host bleeding edge builds.
-If you like that sort of thing:

-1. Download the master branch
-2. Place the resulting .zip into your mods folder.
-3. Delete any existing copy of Dark Skies.
-3. Unzip, and enjoy!